lsangaraju-jpg/Capstone-Project---MS_2025/README.md

 ### `pip install -r requirements.txt`

-Installs all required Python dependencies needed to run the application.
+Installs all the required Python dependencies to run the application.

 ### `python "py files/main.py"`